August 2023 Early Retirement Update – Back to School Edition

 Read more

 On to our financial progress.
-June was a great month for our finances.
-Our net worth skyrocketed by $84,000 to end June at $2,767,000.
-Our income totaled a whopping $10,558, while our spending was a very low $1,536 for the month of June.
+July was a stupendous month for our finances.
+Our net worth shot up by $129,000 to end the month at $3,249,000.
+Our income of $10,092 exceeded our spending of $3,735 for the month of July by a wide margin.

 Let’s jump into the details from last month.